dr-aman-sharma/Data-Science/Weather-Forecast-Project/README.md

 # What I Would Do With More Time

 Given more time, I would implement full wind direction correction.
-I would use additional meteorological variables, test gradient boosting / XGBoost models, study forecast lead-time dependence, include uncertainty estimation, evaluate performance during extreme weather events.
+I would use additional meteorological variables, test gradient boosting / XGBoost models, study forecast lead-time dependence, include uncertainty estimation, and evaluate performance during extreme weather events.

 # Conclusion